 - Tap Audio.

-- Enter a contact or phone number and tap .
+- Enter a contact or phone number and tap the phone button .

 You can also place a call by tapping a phone number in Contacts, Mail, Messages, Safari, and other apps.

 - Select the phone number or FaceTime address that you want to call.

 If you don't want to use Wi-Fi Calling from one of your devices, you can remove it: